“You need to practice being a nobody.”

 “In a world where everybody is a nobody – everybody is a somebody.”

 And in a world were every task has a due date – no task has a due date.

 Fake due dates don’t work.
 Our brains are way to clever for that sh*t.
 It’s why we know that we can drive 70 mph (in a 65).
-It’s why we are totally ok jay walking across Fifth Avenue.
+It’s why we are totally OK jay walking across Fifth Avenue.

 A better approach to due dates

 Instead of using fake due dates, we can leverage the insights from David Allen’s time-tested Getting Things Done methodology.
-Allen draws a line in the sand on due dates – you can only use them if there’s a severe penalty for not hitting the deadline.
+Allen draws a line in the sand on due dates – you can only use them if there’s a severe and immediate penalty for not hitting the deadline.
 That covers: